Whistleblowing Policy

 East Wing Level 7, GCIAO Office

-Alternatively, the complainant may submit the concerns via the intranet http://wkflwsvr:82/SBSTIntranet/Whistleblowing.asp
+Alternatively, the complainant may submit his/her concerns via the intranet https://wkflwsvr/SBSTIntranet/WhistleBlowing.asp

-• Any complaints involving the Group Chief Internal Audit Officer may be reported to the Chairman of the Audit & Risk Committee (ARC) via this email: ARC_Chairman@sbstransit.com.sg
+• Any complaints involving the GCIAO may be reported to the Chairman of the Audit & Risk Committee (“ARC”) via this email: ARC_Chairman@sbstransit.com.sg

 • The submission of complete information is important and helps in investigations.
 Please provide the following, where possible: